agenda/agenda/README.md

 ### processEvery(interval)

-Takes a string `interval` which can be either a traditional javascript number, or a string such as `3 minutes`
+Takes a string `interval` which can be either a traditional javascript number, or a string such as `3 minutes`.
+By default it is `'5 seconds'`.

-Specifies the frequency at which agenda will query the database looking for jobs that need to be processed.
+Specifies the frequency with which agenda will query the database looking for jobs that need to be processed.
 Agenda internally uses `setTimeout` to guarantee that jobs run at (close to ~3ms) the right time.